j0akl/imageprocessing2/useme.md

 To execute a script from a file:
 - "exec" followed by the name of the file and a semicolon
 - Example: "exec commands.txt;"

+## GUI

+The GUI is pretty self explanatory.
+All of the possible operations are available by clicking the corrosponding menu option in the menu bar.
+Some of the more useful operations are located in the top and left section of the program.